Tony177/Tony177-Pybot-Discord/README.md

 - <b><i>play </i></b> - works with the audio file name (without extension) and start playing an audio
 - <b><i>yt </i></b> - works with the youtube link as first parameter, play the relative video as audio in the voice channel
 - <b><i>dd </i></b> - works with the youtube link as first parameter, the name of the audio file as second parameter (without extension), will save it in the default Music directory (created before and changeble)
+- <b><i>candd </i></b> - no needed parameters, change permission to use "dd" (can be used only by the role "Admin", can be easly changed)
 - <b><i>volume </i></b> - works with the volume number (between 0 and 100) changing the default volume of the audio player
 - <b><i>list </i></b> - no needed parameters, just print sorted list of audio in the default "list channel"
+- <b><i>remove </i></b> - works with file name as first parameters, remove the audio from "Music" folder, the command is avaible only to "Admin" role and forbid the use of ".." and "/" keyword (remove remote possibility of exploring all drive)
 - <b><i>stop </i></b> - no needed parameters, just stop and disconnects the bot from voice channel

 # Thanks to